-- 1. Center offers trades that could potentially expose students or staff to airborne contaminants that meet or exceed the OSHA eight-hour Permissible Exposure Limits (PELs) or action levels for known respiratory hazards. - 2.
+- a.
+Centers must develop and implement a Respiratory Protection program, including a written plan in accordance with 29 CFR 1910.134, if any of the following conditions exist: - 1.
+Center offers trades that could potentially expose students or staff to airborne contaminants that meet or exceed the OSHA eight-hour Permissible Exposure Limits (PELs) or action levels for known respiratory hazards. - 2.
 Asbestos-containing building materials (ACBMs) are present and may be disturbed during routine maintenance, housekeeping, renovation, or demolition activities. - 3.
 Lead-based paint or other materials are present and may be disturbed during renovation and demolition activities. - 4.
-Students and staff are exposed or may be potentially exposed to airborne contaminants or disease through contact with individual(s) engaged in providing student and staff health services or engaged in allied health training. - b.
-If centers determine that voluntary respirator use is permissible the center must provide the information on 29 CFR 1910.134 Appendix D to each voluntary user and maintain documentation.
-For voluntary respirator use the center must establish and implement the elements of a written respiratory protection program necessary to ensure that any staff member or student using a respirator voluntarily is medically able to use the respirator and that the respirator is cleaned, stored, and maintained so that its use does not present a health hazard to the user.
-Written respiratory program elements are not required if voluntary use of a respirator is limited to filtering face piece respirators (i.e., dust masks). - c.
-Centers must identify and evaluate respiratory hazards in the workplace through: - 1.
-A reasonable estimate of employee exposure to respiratory hazards through air sampling and exposure monitoring; - 2.
-Identification of the contaminant's chemical state and physical form. - d.
-The Respiratory Protection program must contain worksite-specific procedures and elements for required respirator use. - e.
-Center Director or his or her designee must select a Respiratory Protection Program Coordinator who is qualified by appropriate training or experience to manage the center's Respiratory Protection program. - f.
-The written Respiratory Protection Plan must contain the following elements: - 1.
-Respirator selection procedures to ensure that respirators meeting the criteria of the standard are chosen.
+Students and staff are exposed or may be potentially exposed to airborne contaminants and disease through contact with individual(s) engaged in providing student and staff health services or engaged in allied health training. - b.
+Centers are not required to implement a written Respiratory Protection program if filtering face piece respirators (i.e., dust masks) are used on a voluntary basis and there is no potential for airborne particulate levels to meet or exceed the OSHA eight-hour PEL or action levels.